Why 11 ships full of criminals were sent to colonize Australia

 Did you know that the very first convicts to land in Australia did so in 1788?
 This was part of a transportation system that was put into place in Britain to ease their crime rates.

-The effects of this moment would change the fate of an entire continent that still has significant impacts in the modern world.
+The effects of this moment would change the fate of an entire continent and it still has significant impacts in the modern world.

 This is the story of why 11 ships full of prisoners were sent to colonise Australia.